Discover the Best of the SEPECAT Jaguar Aircraft

 A two-seat training version was specifically designed for the Royal Air Force, consisting of one prototype and 38 production aircraft.
 In total, 573 Jaguar fighter aircraft, encompassing export variants, were constructed from 1968 until the conclusion of production in 1981.
 Subsequently, under a licensing agreement, Hindustan Aeronautics Limited (HAL) took charge of manufacturing for the Indian Air Force, undertaking both new builds and upgrade initiatives.

-We would encourage you to explore this article as well: TAPAS BH-201 UAV
+We would encourage you to explore this article as well: Unveiling the Bell UH-1Y Venom from the Huey Family

 Photo Credit: Scott Robertson / A Jaguar Aircraft of the Royal Air Force of Oman